-A survey carried out by the Anti-Defamation League (ADL) in Britain in 2019 of a sample of the general population found that 11% of the respondents agreed with 6 or more antisemitic stereotypes about Jews (see Figure 17) (ADL, 2019).
+A survey carried out by the Anti-Defamation League (ADL) in Britain in 2019 of a sample of the general population found that 11% of the respondents agreed with 6 or more antisemitic stereotypes about Jews (see Figure 17) (ADL, 2019a).
 A public opinion poll about classic antisemitic stereotypes, conducted by the Campaign Against Antisemitism (CAA), based on a representative sample of the adult population in Britain, found that 20% of the population thought it was "definitely true" or "probably true" that "British Jewish people chase money more than other British people."
-14% believed that "having a connection to Israel makes Jewish people less loyal to Britain than other British people," and 10% believed that "Jewish people talk about the Holocaust just to further their political agenda."
-Similar surveys over the last five years reveal that the public opinion toward Jews has not significantly affect the public opinion toward the Jewish minority in Britain (CAA, 2019).
+14% believed that "having a connection to Israel makes Jewish people less loval to Britain than other British people," and 10% believed that "Jewish people talk about the Holocaust just to further their political agenda."
+Similar surveys over the last five years reveal that the public opinion toward Jews has not significantly changed since then and that the referendum on Brexit did not significantly affect the public opinion toward the Jewish minority in Britain (CAA, 2019).